ckeditor/ckeditor4-docs/docs/features/accessibility_checker/README.md

 ## Related Features

-Refer to the following resources for more information about accessibility in CKEditor:
+Refer to the following resources for more information about accessibility in CKEditor 4:

-* The {@link guide/dev/a11y/README Accessibility Support in CKEditor} article explains CKEditor compliance with some well-known accessibility standards and gives an overview of available accessibility-related features.
+* The {@link guide/dev/a11y/README Accessibility Support in CKEditor} article explains CKEditor 4 compliance with some well-known accessibility standards and gives an overview of available accessibility-related features.
-* The {@link features/shortcuts/README Keyboard Shortcuts} article lists all keyboard shortcuts supported in CKEditor.
+* The {@link features/shortcuts/README Keyboard Shortcuts} article lists all keyboard shortcuts supported in CKEditor 4.
-* The {@link features/tabindex/README Page Navigation Using the "Tab" Key} article discusses how CKEditor participates in the page <kbd>Tab</kbd> order.
+* The {@link features/tabindex/README Page Navigation Using the "Tab" Key} article discusses how CKEditor 4 participates in the page <kbd>Tab</kbd> order.
 * The {@link guide/dev/section508/README CKEditor Section 508 Compliance} article describes CKEditor 4 compatibility with [Section 508 Amendment to the Rehabilitation Act of 1973](http://www.state.gov/m/irm/impact/c32157.htm).
 * The {@link guide/dev/wcag/README CKEditor WCAG 2.0 Compliance} article describes CKEditor 4 compatibility with the [Web Content Accessibility Guidelines (WCAG) 2.0](http://www.w3.org/TR/WCAG20/) standard.
 * The {@link guide/dev/integration/a11ychecker/custom_issue_types/README Custom Issue Types in Accessibility Checker} article shows how to add custom issue types.